fossas/broker/docs/dev/reference/cross-compile.md

 Now your build still fails but at least your testing loop is faster 🥲

+Also note that running some tests may fail when using `cross`, since they run in the Docker context.
+To test on those platforms, configure the test to run under [native cross compilation](#native-cross-compilation) or run it directly on the target platform.

 ## Cross version compile

 You can also do this across versions: